frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ### Client Program

 Once we have our runtime configuration defined as above, everything is easier.
-From now on, no more magic, we need to implement our client business logic.

-Following our dummy quickstart, this would be an example:
+Following our dummy quickstart, this would be an example of a client application:

 ```tut:book
 import service._